CLI Commands

 -k, --api-key <KEY> | API key | None |

-Section titled “Other LLM commands”# Show current LLM configurationunfault config llm show
+Section titled “Other LLM commands”unfault config llm show # Show current LLM configunfault config llm show --show-secretsunfault config llm remove # Remove LLM configconfig integrations

-Start the Language Server Protocol server for IDE integration.
+Start the Language Server Protocol server for IDE integration (stdio transport).

 unfault lsp [OPTIONS]| Option | Description | Default |